rocke3/TabAutopilot/README.md

 - **No duplicate groups** — if a group already exists, new tabs merge into it
 - **Auto-group on new tabs** — optional setting to organize tabs as you browse
 - **Friendly names for 45+ sites** — Google Translate shows as "Translate", not "translate.google"
+- **AI is Chrome-only** — the on-device Gemini Nano model runs on Google Chrome; on Edge, Brave, Opera, and Vivaldi the 350+ rule engine handles grouping instead

 ---